 See the river from a new perspective.
 The Wild Center’s interpretive SUP trip brings you even closer to the real nature of the Adirondacks, from a sitting, standing or kneeling position.
 Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing journey through the Raquette River’s Oxbow to explore river habitats and catch a glimpse of local wildlife.
 Like our guided canoe trips, you can paddle as an individual or with family and friends.
-The cost is $35/person for 1-2 people, $30/person for 3-5 people, or $25/person for 6-8 people.
+The cost is $30 for Members and $45 for Non-members.
 Each trip can accommodate up to 8 visitors.

 Boards, paddles, and lifejackets are all provided.
 This experience is tailored for paddlers of all experience levels, ages 10 and up.
 Children (ages 10-15) must be accompanied by at least 1 adult per 2 children.